karreiro/learn-dmn-in-15-minutes/learn/keep-learning.md

         </li>
       </ul>
       <p>
-        I hope I've liked this course, and please report any enhancement <a href="https://github.com/karreiro/learn-dmn-in-15-minutes/issues">here</a>.
+        I hope you have liked this course, and please report any enhancement <a href="https://github.com/karreiro/learn-dmn-in-15-minutes/issues">here</a>.
 Contributions are more than
-        welcome :-)
+        welcomed :-)
       </p>
     </div>
   </div>